 It is known for its large population of Salmon and Steelhead.
-There are also Chinook Salmon, which are very popular in the province as a sports trophy fish.
+There are also trophy Chinook Salmon, which are a very popular target for fly fishermen.

-You can also find good populations of Sockeye, Red Snapper, Rockfish and Halibut as you enjoy the first-class BC fly fishing experience.
+You can also find good populations of Sockeye, Red Snapper, Rockfish, and Halibut as you enjoy the first-class BC fly fishing experience.
 You can also seek accommodation at a nearby lodge at affordable rates.

 7. Campbell River